-- = $\sigma$ (based on the change rate of strain, symptom, multiplying with one or more viscosity factors or causes) - $= \eta (d\varepsilon/dt)$ - $= \eta (d-strain/d-time)$ - = (viscosity factor $\eta$ using normalized cause at present time) \ (symptom at present time symptom at a previous time)
+- $= \sigma$ (based on the change rate of strain, symptom, multiplying with one or more viscosity factors or causes) - $=\eta (d\varepsilon/dt)$ - $= \eta (d-strain/d-time)$ - = (viscosity factor η using normalized cause at present time) (symptom at present time symptom at a previous time)

-Where the strain is his eAG value and the stress is the eAG change rate multiplied by his normalized body weight (BW/170) as the viscosity factor.
+Where the strain is his CVD risk percentage and the stress is his CVD risk change rate multiplying with his eAG or BW as two viscosity factors.

 To offer a simple explanation to readers who do not have a physics or engineering background, the author includes a brief excerpt from Wikipedia regarding the description of basic concepts for elasticity and plasticity theories, viscoelasticity, and viscoplasticity theories from the disciplines of engineering and physics in the Method section.
-In conclusion, the following five described biophysical observations have demonstrated the main characteristics and behaviors of both viscoelasticity and viscoplasticity, VGT energy, and frequency energy estimation via fast Fourier transformation:
+In conclusion, the following five described biophysical observations have demonstrated the main characteristics and behaviors of the VGT application and frequency energy estimation via fast Fourier transformation: